 What does it mean to be stable?
 Stable in a mechanical sense means resistance to falling apart or falling down.
 For your body, joint stability is a very big deal, yet you likely haven't been told the whole story.
 You see, you've only been told about a very unstable joint that requires surgery to fix a completely torn and retracted ligament.
-Yet it's the instability you don't know about that's slowly frying your joints, one movement at a time.
-Discovering which joints have this kind of instability, called subfailure, may save you from a joint replacement.
+Yet it's the instability you don't know about that's slowly frying your spine, one movement at a time.
+Discovering which areas have this kind of instability, called subfailure, may save you from spine surgery.

-What is subfailure instability, and how do I know if I have it?
-Subfailure instability means that the surfaces of the joint aren't kept in exact proper alignment during movement.
+What is subfailure instability, and how do you know if you have it?
+Subfailure instability means that the levels of the spine aren't kept in exact proper alignment during movement.
 Why is this important?
-When the joint surfaces uncontrollably crash into one another or even just can't be kept in perfect alignment, the joint wears down much faster.
-An unstable joint literally experiences many times the wear and tear of a stable joint, and bone spurs form.
-Since stability in many joints is the number one determinant of whether that joint will have a long happy life or become "old" before it's time, it's a wonder more time isn't spent assessing this component of joint health.
+When the individual spine bones uncontrollably crash into one another or even just can't be kept in perfect alignment, the nerves can get pinched and the discs and facets joints wear down much faster.
+An unstable part of the spine literally experiences many times the wear and tear of a stable spine, and bone spurs form.
+Since stability in many joints is the number one determinant of whether that joint will have a long happy life or become "old" before its time, it's a wonder more time isn't spent assessing this component of joint health.

-Let's slice and dice joint stability a little further by separating the type you've heard of and that is usually easily diagnosed from the type that will slowly destroy your joints and will likely never get diagnosed.
+Let's slice and dice spine stability a little further by separating the type you've heard of and that is usually easily diagnosed from the type that will slowly destroy your joints and will likely never get diagnosed.
 There are two major types of instability: surgical and subfailure.
 Surgical instability is less common than its more prevalent cousin-subfailure instability.
-However, surgical subfailure this is usually the only type that the orthopedic establishment treats.
-This means that a joint (either a peripheral joint, like the knee, or a spinal joint) is very, very unstable and unable to hold itself together at all.
+However, surgical instability is usually the only type that the orthopedic-spinesurgery establishment treats.
+This means that a spinal level is very unstable and unable to hold itself together at all.
 In these cases, surgery is often needed to stabilize the joint.
-Examples would be a completely torn and retracted ACL in the knee or severely damaged ligaments in the spine where a spinal cord injury is feared if the spine isn't surgically stabilized.
-A surgically unstable knee may need a new cadaver or artificial ACL implanted through surgery, while a surgically unstable spine may need a fusion where the bones (vertebrae) are fused together with additional bone.
-Regrettably, neither is a perfect solution as the new ACL will go in at the wrong angle and the fusion will cause other spinal segments above and below to be overloaded.
+Examples would be severely damaged ligaments in the spine, where a spinal cord injury is feared if the spine isn't surgically stabilized.
+A true surgically unstable spine may need a fusion where the bones (vertebrae) are fused together with additional bone.
+Regrettably, this isn't a perfect solution as the fusion will cause other spinal segments above and below to be overloaded.

-Subfailure means that the ligament hasn't completely failed (torn apart like a rubber band) but instead it's only partially torn, degenerated, or just loose.
-This much more common type of instability often doesn't require surgery and is characterized by small extra motions in the joint just beyond the normal range.
-In fact, if you have this type of instability, you likely aren't aware that you have this problem.
+Subfailure means that the ligament hasn't completely failed (torn apart like a rubber band), but instead it's only partially torn, degenerated, or just loose.
+This much more common type of instability often doesn't require surgery and is characterized by small extra motions in the spine just beyond the normal range.
+In fact, if you have this type of instability, you likely aren't aware you have this problem.

 Our understanding of subfailure instability is younger and more immature, so while we have some diagnostic tests to detect this type of instability, our understanding of what is normal and abnormal is only now coming into focus.
-However, this type of instability is quite real, and it's a clear and long-term insidious drag on joint health.
-A good example of this is the research showing that replacing an ACL in the knee will lead to earlier and more significant arthritis in that knee joint.
-Why?
-While surgeons take great care to make sure the replaced ligament is identical to the torn one, there is no way to ensure the replacement ACL has exactly the same specs as the original.
-The new ligament can be too tight or too loose or may simply not have the identical load-bearing characteristics of the original equipment.
+However, this type of instability is quite real, and it's a clear and long-term insidious drag on spine health.

-More on Subfailure: It's All about Your Ligaments and Your Muscles
+More on Subfailure: It's All About Your Ligaments and Your Muscles